Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Introduction

 While \autoref{ex:1} shows how the propagation score can be defined on graphs, queries are not represented by graphs but \emph{hypergraphs}, in general.
 To the best of our knowledge, no definition of a propagation score on hypergraphs exists, and it is not obvious how to define such a score.
-Also, the propagation score between two nodes depends on the directionality of the graph, which can be best illustrated with our example of $k$-partite graphs: In \autoref{Fig_IntroductionExample_a} the propagation score from $s$ to $t$ is different from that from $t$ to $s$ (in fact, the latter coincides with the reliability score).
-It is unclear what this directionality corresponds to for arbitrary queries with arbitrary hypergraphs.
+Also, the propagation score between two nodes depends on the directionality of the graph, which can be best illustrated with our example of $k$-partite graphs: In \autoref{Fig_IntroductionExample_a} the propagation score from $s$ to $t$ is different from the one from $t$ to $s$ (in fact, the latter coincides with the reliability score).
+It is not immediately clear what this directionality corresponds to for a relational query whose lineage defines a hypergraph.

-With this paper, we introduce a propagation score for queries over \PDMSs, describe the connection to the reliability score, and give a method to compute the propagation score for \emph{every self-join-free conjunctive query} efficiently with a standard relational database engine.
-While the propagation score differs from the reliability score, we prove several properties showing that it is a reasonable substitute: (\textit{i}) propagation and reliability are guaranteed to coincide for all safe queries: our score are thus \emph{strict generalization} of efficient evaluation methods from safe to unsafe queries, (\textit{ii}) propagation is in PTIME.
-In addition, we show that every query can be evaluated with a \emph{standard relational DBMS} without any changes to the underlying relational query engine; (\textit{iii}) propagation is inspired by the above listed number of successful ranking schemes on graphs: yet our score extends the underlying idea of propagation on graphs to \emph{propagation on hypergraphs}; (\textit{iv}) the propagation score is always an upper bound to the reliability score: it can thus be applied as efficient filter; and (\textit{v}) the ranking given by the propagation score is very close to the ranking given by the reliability score in our experimental validation.
+With this paper, we introduce a propagation score for queries over \PDMSs, describe the connection to the reliability score, and give a method to efficiently compute the propagation score for \emph{any self-join-free conjunctive query} with a standard relational database engine.
+While the propagation score differs from the reliability score, we prove several properties showing that it is a reasonable substitute: (\textit{i})~propagation and reliability are guaranteed to coincide for all known PTIME queries: our score are thus \emph{strict generalization} of efficient evaluation methods from PTIME to \#P-hard queries; (\textit{ii}) propagation is in PTIME and can be evaluated with a \emph{standard relational DBMS} without any changes to the underlying relational query engine; (\textit{iii}) propagation is inspired by the above listed number of successful ranking schemes on graphs: yet our score extends the underlying idea of propagation on graphs to \emph{propagation on hypergraphs}; (\textit{iv}) the propagation score is always an upper bound to the reliability score: it can thus be applied as efficient filter; and (\textit{v}) the ranking given by the propagation score is very close to the ranking given by the reliability score in our experimental validation.